aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-settings/sheet-tab-bar/_index.md

 ---

 ## **Possible Usage Scenarios**
-When you need to adjust the display of Excel sheet bar, you need to know how to control the sheet tab bar, such as hiding or showing the sheet tab bar, changing the sheet tab bar width, specifying the first visible tab, and so on.
+When you need to adjust the display of the Excel sheet tab bar, you should know how to control it, such as hiding or showing the sheet tab bar, changing the sheet tab bar width, specifying the first visible tab, and so on.
 Aspose.Cells for JavaScript via C++ supports these features.
 Aspose.Cells provides the following properties and methods to help you achieve your goals.

 - [**WorkbookSettings.showTabs**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#showTabs--)
 - [**WorkbookSettings.sheetTabBarWidth**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#sheetTabBarWidth--)